kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 	- To our left, water, three prisoners (2 gnomes, 1 satyr) standing on a rickety bridge with a guard, looking like they are about to get executed.
 		- We sent Valindra (scalewarden uniform) and Cass forward (guard uniform), forward.
 Captain Billings held up a bow to execute the prisoners.
 Callum, Efraim, Asim.
 		- Cass said he's just arrived with his commander (Valindra), he's Captain Hanke.
 Told them that there was an alarm and a fire.
 Got the guards to leave but they ran into us so we jumped them.
 		- Wuffi snapped the neck of one of the guards.
+Sarranis